After Wisdom Tooth Removal

 Sutures are placed in the area of surgery to minimize post-operative bleeding and to help to heal.
 Sometimes they become dislodged; this is no cause for alarm.
 Just gently remove the suture from your mouth and discard it.
 The sutures will usually dissolve on their own approximately one week after surgery.
 If necessary, the removal of sutures requires no anesthesia or needles.
 It takes only a minute or so, and there is no discomfort associated with this procedure.
 So it’s really nothing to worry about.

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As stated before surgery, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb you could bite it and not feel it so be careful.
 Call Dr. Mahar if you have any questions about this: Cary Office Phone Number 919-567-3293.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office: Cary Office Phone Number 919-567-3293.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - You should be careful going from the lying down position to standing.
-As you were not able to eat or drink prior to surgery, and it is difficult to take fluids, and taking pain medications can make you dizzy.
-You could get light headed when you stand up suddenly.
+As you were not able to eat or drink prior to surgery, it is difficult to take fluids, and taking pain medications can make you dizzy.
+You could get light-headed when you stand up suddenly.
 Before standing up, you should sit for one minute then get up.

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as Vaseline.